apache/daffodil/daffodil-cli/README.md

 Daffodil is licensed under the [Apache License, v2.0](https://www.apache.org/licenses/LICENSE-2.0)

-This product includes The Saxon XSLT and XQuery Processor from Saxonica Limited (<http://www.saxonica.com/>), which is licensed under the Mozilla Public License version 2.0.
+This product includes [The Saxon XSLT and XQuery Processor from Saxonica Limited](https://www.saxonica.com/), which is licensed under the Mozilla Public License version 2.0.